rheo5/eth-bootcamp/README.md

 ## blockchain structure
 * list of validated blocks
-* each block is tied to its predecessor ->chain
+* each block is tied to its predecessor --> chain
 * Each block stores the following information:
 Index
 Timestamp